HMohammed96/HWA-Project/README.md

 		Mockito.verify(this.repo, Mockito.times(1)).existsById(2L);
 	}

 ### Integration Tests

-Explain what these tests test, why and how to run them
+These tests will test if the CRUD method function correctly and to run them you would use JUnit.

 	@Test
 	void testAddClub() throws Exception {